neilcochran/cross-stitch/README.md

 ### **Half Stitch Schema:**

-Half stitches comes in two forms, one going between the top left and bottom right forming a 45 degree line.
-The other goes between the top right and bottom left forming a 135 degree line.
-Thus `45` and `135` are the only valid values for `stitchAngle`.
+Half stitches comes in two forms.
+The first form goes between the top left and bottom right corners of the space on the grid forming a 45 degree line.
+The other form goes between the top right and bottom left corners of the space on the grid forming a 135 degree line.
+This is why `45` and `135` are the only valid values for `stitchAngle`.

 ```json
 {